tomatosoupcan/mino/README.md

 mino is a fightboard built from the ground up with ergonomics and flexibility in mind.
 The goal is to encourage comfortable play at an affordable price, and give a good deal of flexibility on how to handle your motion inputs.
 Inputs are handled with low profile mechanical switches, and the board is compatible with any Brook fighting board.

+## Disclaimer

+mino is in active development.
+There are likely to be untested changes that _should_ work but I make no gurantees.
+You are advised to sanity check the PCB, or switch to the most recent stable branch.

 ## Getting Started

 ### Acquiring PCBs